 The Webelos Cyber Chip requirements help the Scouts understand the potential impact of the internet in a more tangible way by using “Teachable Recipes.”
 Learn how to easily integrate this Cub Scout Cyber Chip requirement into your den meetings.

-The Webelos Cyber Chip requirements are a bit more rigorous than the Cub Scout Cyber Chip requirements.
-The Scouts get to be the teachers for one of the requirements.
 Not only is the fun for them, but it helps reinforce the message.
 But how exactly do you complete these requirements with a den of 8 or 10 Webelos?

 Webelos Cyber Chip Requirements

 - Read, commit to, and sign the Level I Internet Safety Pledge.
 (This is the BSA Cyber Chip blue card.)

 - Watch the video “The Password Rap” and another video of your choosing.

 - As an individual or with your den, use the Teachable Recipes to demonstrate Internet safety rules to your den leader, den, or pack.